blkfribourg/blkfribourg.github.io/_pages/quick-start-guide.md

 excerpt: "How to quickly install and setup WheelDash."
 last_modified_at: 2023-10-27
 toc: true
+author_profile: false
 author: BlkFri
 ---

+**Note:** This section primarily applies to WheelDash, but much of the guidance can also be used for VESCDash, as the two applications share many similarities.
+Please note that VESCDash does not currently have a datafield version.
+{: .notice--warning}

 ## Installation

-WheelDash is available on the Garmin App store.
+WheelDash or VESCDash are available on the Garmin App store.
 Two "flavors" are available for WheelDash and WheelDash: datafield : a stable release and a development release (labeled "dev").
-The development version includes the latest features but is also considered less stable, mainly because I sometimes push untested code (code related to a specific brand of wheel I don't own, features I can't test on my watch, etc.).
+The development version includes the latest features but is also considered less stable, mainly because I sometimes push code that hasn't only been tested by a few persons (code related to a specific brand of wheel I don't own, features I can't test on my watch, etc.).

 <center>
-<a href="https://apps.garmin.com/fr-FR/developer/2f1a5cdb-e881-4674-b4e1-9e53fe61596b/apps" class="btn btn--success">Download WheelDash (Garmin App store)</a>
+<a href="https://apps.garmin.com/fr-FR/developer/2f1a5cdb-e881-4674-b4e1-9e53fe61596b/apps" class="btn btn--success"  target="_blank" rel="noopener noreferrer">Download WheelDash/VESCDash (Garmin App store)</a>
 </center>

 ## Settings

-WheelDash settings are accessible using Garmin Connect or Garmin Connect IQ Store.
+WheelDash/VESCDash settings are accessible using Garmin Connect or Garmin Connect IQ Store.

 ## First connection